The Pastor And You | Simply Vinnie - Unpacking The Complicated

 What You Can Do To Help:

 I am so glad you asked!
-The solution is quite simple.
-Love your pastor.
-Embrace their ministry.
-Listen to their ideas, even if you disagree.
+The solution is quite simple: love your pastor, embrace their ministry, and listen to their ideas, even if you disagree.
 Sometimes, being heard is all people require.
-But most of all give your pastor permission to be human.
-Respect your pastor as a highly trained and educated professional, and a valued member of your community.
+But most of all, give your pastor permission to be human.
+Respect them as highly trained and educated professionals, and valued members of your community.

 _______